 (D) Notifications, reports.

-(1) Any release to the environment, except as provided in paragraph (D)(2) of this rule, must be reported to the director within twenty-four hours after its detection.
+(1) Any release to the environment, except as provided in paragraph (D)(2) of this rule, shall be reported to the director within twenty-four hours after its detection.
 If the release has been reported pursuant to 40 CFR Part 302, that report will satisfy this requirement.

-(b) Immediately contained and cleaned-up.
+(b) Immediately contained and cleaned up.

-(a) Likely route of migration of the release;
+(a) Likely route of migration of the release.

-(b) Characteristics of the surrounding soil (soil composition, geology, hydrogeology, climate);
+(b) Characteristics of the surrounding soil (soil composition, geology, hydrogeology, climate).

 (e) Description of response actions taken or planned.

-(E) Provision of secondary containment, repair or closure.
+(E) Provision of secondary containment, repair, or closure.

-(4) If the source of the release was a leak to the environment from a component of a tank system without secondary containment, the owner/operator must provide the component of the system from which the leak occurred with secondary containment that satisfies the requirements of rule 3745-55-93 of the Administrative Code before it can be returned to service, unless the source of the leak is an aboveground portion of a tank system that can be inspected visually.
-If the source is an aboveground component that can be inspected visually, the component must be repaired and may be returned to service without secondary containment as long as the requirements of paragraph (F) of this rule are satisfied.
-If a component is replaced to comply with the requirements of this paragraph, that component must satisfy the requirements of new tank systems or components in rules 3745-55-92 and 3745-55-93 of the Administrative Code.
-Additionally, if a leak has occurred in any portion of a tank system component that is not readily accessible for visual inspection (e.g., the bottom of an inground or onground tank), the entire component must be provided with secondary containment in accordance with rule 3745-55-93 of the Administrative Code prior to being returned to use.
+(4) If the source of the release was a leak to the environment from a component of a tank system without secondary containment, the owner or operator shall provide the component of the system from which the leak occurred with secondary containment that complies with rule 3745-55-93 of the Administrative Code before it may be returned to service, unless the source of the leak is an aboveground portion of a tank system that can be inspected visually.
+If the source is an aboveground component that can be inspected visually, the component shall be repaired and may be returned to service without secondary containment as long as that component is in compliance with paragraph (F) of this rule .
+If a component is replaced to comply with this requirement, that component shall comply with new tank systems or components requirements in rules 3745-55-92 and 3745-55-93 of the Administrative Code.
+Additionally, if a leak has occurred in any portion of a tank system component that is not readily accessible for visual inspection (e.g., the bottom of an inground or onground tank), the entire component shall be provided with secondary containment in accordance with rule 3745-55-93 of the Administrative Code prior to being returned to use.

 [Comment 1: The director, on the basis of any information received that there is or has been a release of hazardous waste or hazardous constituents into the environment, may issue an order under section 3734.20 of the Revised Code requiring corrective action or such other response as deemed necessary to protect human health or the environment.]

 [Comment 2: See paragraph (C) of rule 3745-65-15 of the Administrative Code for the requirements necessary to remedy a failure.
-Also.
-40 CFR Part 302 may require the owner or operator to notify the national response center of a release of certain releases.]
+Also, 40 CFR Part 302 may require the owner or operator to notify the "National Response Center" of a release of certain releases.]

 [Comment 3: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see rule 3745-50-11 of the Administrative Code titled "Incorporated by reference."]